catofe/rock-paper-scissors/README.md

 When working alone on software projects, we tend to put little thought in how we implement our program.
 This usually isn't a big problem given the scale and simplicity of our previous projects.
 But in a more complex project where collaboration is requirement, it is essential for us to learn how to write code with collaboration and modularity in mind.

-Therfore, in this project, we will focus on writing modular code that can easily be called and resused in different parts of the program
+Therfore, in this project, we will focus on writing modular code that can easily be called and resused in different parts of the program and this program will be Rock Paper Scissors *(via the terminal/command prompt)*

 ## Goals
 1. Learn basic software development collaboration via github